KoalaTai/audit.coach/README.md

-The main classes, functions, and methods to be used are:
+The main classes and functions to be implemented will be:

-1. DocumentUploader: This class will have the method `uploadDocument(file)` which will handle the upload of documents to the server.
+1. `ResumeUpload`: This class will be responsible for handling the file upload and parsing the uploaded resumes.

-2. DocumentValidator: This class will have the method `validateDocument(file)` which will handle the validation of the uploaded documents.

-3. DocumentEncryptor: This class will have the method `encryptDocument(file)` which will handle the encryption of the documents.

-4. DocumentDecryptor: This class will have the method `decryptDocument(file)` which will handle the decryption of the documents.

-5. DocumentAnalyzer: This class will have the method `analyzeDocument(file)` which will handle the extraction and analysis of the content of the documents.
+2. `handle_upload(file)`: This function will take in a file as an argument and handle the uploading process.
+It will be a method within the `ResumeUpload` class.

+3. `parse_resume(file)`: This function will take in a file as an argument and parse the uploaded resumes to extract relevant information.
+It will be a method within the `ResumeUpload` class.

-Now, let's proceed to write the code for these classes and methods.
+Now, let's start with the code implementation.
+We will be using Python and the Flask framework for this task.

-### package.json
+resume_upload.py